Deaadman/UniversalTweaks/Information/PatchNotes.md

 	- Display this by overlapping the temperature circle with a red circle.
 <br></br>
 - UI Tweaks
-	- Remove the Wintermute label in `Panel_MainMenu` if Wintermute isn't installed.
 	- Possibly add a menu to display metrics, which may include:
 		- FPS
 		- CPU Usage and Temp